gurjung/movie-booking-system-lld/README.md

 ```

 ### Run the Application
-To run the main execution workflow (simulates a user booking seats and receiving an email receipt):
+To run the main execution workflow (demonstrates Regular Booking, VIP Booking with auto-complimentary snacks, and VIP validation error handling):
 ```bash
 npm start
 ```